-(12) RETIREMENT PLANS
+(11) RETIREMENT PLANS

-The Foundation had two employees who participated in the retirement plans and benefit programs of the University.
+The Foundation has two employees who participate in the retirement plans and benefit programs of the University.
 The plans available include the Oklahoma Teachers' Retirement System (OTRS), which is a State of Oklahoma public employees' retirement system, the Teachers' Insurance Annuity Association, which is a defined contribution plan, and the Supplemental Retirement Annuity (SRA), a single-employer defined benefit pension plan available to employees hired prior to July 1, 1987.
-During the years ended June 30, 2014 and 2013, the Foundation paid approximately \$7,300 and \$5,400, respectively, to the OTRS.
+During the years ended June 30, 2015 and 2014, the Foundation paid approximately \$7,400 and \$7,300, respectively, to the OTRS.